 Besides “Tomorrow Never Knows”, John Lennon contributed “She Said She Said”, “And Your Bird Can Sing”, “Doctor Robert”, and “I’m Only Sleeping”.
 Almost unbelievably, those last three songs were taken from the album and released about a month and a half earlier on the American album “Yesterday”…and Today.
 Sure that meant Americans got an early sample of the new album (although we didn’t know it at the time), but it left Lennon with only two songs on the U.S. version of Revolver.
 After that, all Beatles albums were the same in England and America (except albums that collected old singles).

 Lennon also wrote “Rain”, which was the flip side of “Paperback Writer”, the single released prior to the album.
 Rain was the first rock/pop song to have a backward vocal.
-George Martin had reversed the tape for the last line of the song, and The Beatles liked it.
+John Lennon says he played a reel tape at home that was “tails out”, and playing that without rewinding it first results in backwards audio.
+Lennon liked the sound, so George Martin reversed the tape for the last line of the song.
 Backward recordings were used throughout the album to give the instruments new and unusual sounds.
 That included George Harrison carefully constructing guitar solos so the melodies worked when the tapes were played backwards.

 If you’ve never listened closely to “Rain”, check out the extremely effective and unusual drumming by Ringo Starr.
 It’s doubtful any other drummer could have come up with anything so perfect for the song.